Choosing the Right Compression Garments: Plastic Surgeons' Top Picks

 Perhaps the most important aspect of selecting a compression garment is the fit.

-“A good compression garment will fit the patient appropriately and be taut and snug, but not too tight,” says Buford.
-“The garment should also cover the areas treated and not leave anything exposed.
+“A good compression garment will fit the patient appropriately.
+It will be taut and snug, but not too tight,” says Buford.
+“The garment should also cover the areas that were treated and not leave anything exposed.
 When this happens, there’s often a clear delineation between the area that was covered and the area that wasn’t.”

 Lin concurs: “Fit is definitely one of the most important factors, both for comfort and adequate tightness,” he says.
 “When selecting the right garment, it’s best to find one that fits snugly but isn’t so tight that it cuts off circulation.
 It should also be washable.”

-According to Andrew Trussler, MD, a plastic surgeon based in Austin, Texas, determining the right fit can be challenging because doing so requires predicting the circumference of the body area post-procedure, while factoring in the patient’s height and the length of his or her trunk and limbs.
+According to Dr. Andrew Trussler, a plastic surgeon based in Austin, determining the right fit can be challenging because doing so requires predicting the circumference of the body area post-procedure, while factoring in the patient’s height and the length of their trunk and limbs.

-Trussler notes that other aspects such as duration of wear, color (e.g., black garments to camouflage drainage), and the location of any zippers or clasps (to avoid injuring incision lines and skin) also need to be considered.
+Trussler notes that other aspects such as duration of wear, color (black garments better camouflage drainage), and the location of any zippers or clasps (to avoid injuring incision lines and skin) also need to be considered.

-Cost shouldn’t be too big a factor when deciding which brand to choose because in the grand scheme of things, garments are fairly inexpensive.
+Cost shouldn’t be much of a factor when deciding which brand to choose as, in the grand scheme of things, garments are fairly inexpensive.

 Some surgeons, like Buford, have a clear preference for certain brands of compression garments.
 “We use Clearpoint Medical garments for our body contouring patients,” he says.
 “We find their garments fit the best among the various brands, and are quite reasonably priced.”